FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-07/05-performance.md

 With a partner, calculate the Big O of given functions.

-Choose three additional functions from your code and try to calculate the Big O of each.
+Choose three additional functions from your code and try to calculate the 'Big O' of each.
 Compare your estimation with another student.

 ---